 If you aren’t vibing with MS Project, that’s okay.
 There are plenty of Microsoft Project alternatives out there.

 To name just a few from the list:

 Best Microsoft Project alternative for team collaboration

-Best Microsoft Project alternative for Gantt chart capabilities
+Best Microsoft Project alternative for creating powerful Gantt charts